josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🗻_the_manifestation_molehill_core_model.md

 ---

-## 📰 The Newsroom Layer
+## 📺 The Newsroom Is Also In The Weather

-Newsrooms are also part of the weather.
+Newsrooms are not outside the system either.

 A newsroom can stabilise public attention.

-Or it can be captured by the spectacle.
+Or it can be captured by spectacle.

 The risky pattern: